ncar-xdev/ncar-xdev.github.io/about/xdev.md

 ### Xdev & ESDS

-The [Earth System Data Science](https://ncar.github.io/esds/) initiative was created to motivate scientists to build community around using technology for open reproducible science:
+The [Earth System Data Science](https://ncar.github.io/esds/) initiative was created to motivate scientists to build a community around using technology for open reproducible science:

 :::{margin}
 Read more about the [ESDS Vision](https://ncar.github.io/esds/about/#about-us)!